Vietnam suspends visa-free travel for 8 European countries over coronavirus concerns

 The temporary suspension applied to citizens of Denmark, Norway, Finland, Sweden, the United Kingdom, Germany, France and Spain, the government said in a news release on its website.

-The move comes after the Southeast Asian country recorded an additional 14 cases over the weekend, of whom 11 were in patients who had travelled from Europe.
+The move comes after the Southeast Asian country recorded an additional 14 cases over the weekend, of whom 11 were in patients who had traveled from Europe.

 The government said it would consider the same measure to countries that have had more than 500 total infection cases or more than 50 cases reported in a day.